-The Potomac Fiber Arts Guild is an association of fiber artists located in the greater Washington, DC, metropolitan area.
-It is a 501(c)(3) corporation that promotes and conducts educational programs in a wide range of fiber art, such as weaving, spinning, knitting, quilting, felting, dyeing, and surface design, for members and as outreach activities.
-The Guild offers a grant of up to $1,500 in alternate years for a member to enrich her/his technical or aesthetic development in the fiber arts.
+Welcome!
+The Potomac Fiber Arts Guild is an association of over 300 fiber artists located in the metropolitan Washington, DC area.
+We provide educational programs, study groups, collaboration and fellowship around a wide range of fiber arts, including weaving, spinning, knitting, quilting, felting, dyeing and surface design, for members and as outreach activities.

 Program: Making Connections: The Power of Needle and Thread

 Mini Workshop: Capture Improvisational Color and Form – Using Scraps to Make Fiber Beads

 Class 1 – Woven shapes, circular looms, box looms